Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Browse Alaskan Cruise Tours on Viator

-Consider a cruise along the Aleutian Chain if you want to get off the beaten path.
-Heading out west shows a different aspect of coastal Alaska.
-The beauty is of a more austere, remote kind here.
-Lush forests give way to lonely, mist-shrouded islands.
-A few small settlements dot these islands, the largest town being Unalaska (aka Dutch Harbor).
+Consider a cruise along the Aleutian Chain (often part of an international trip to or from Japan) if you want to get off the beaten path.
+Out here, you see a different side of coastal Alaska.
+Lush forests give way to lonely, mist-shrouded islands, and the beauty is of a more remote, austere kind.
+A few small settlements dot these islands, the largest being Unalaska (aka Dutch Harbor).

 Alaska Wildlife Conservation Center